openeuler-mirror/stratovirt/docs/config_guidebook.md

 ### 1.3 Kernel and Kernel Parameters

-StratoVirt supports to launch PE-format linux kernel 4.19 and can also set kernel parameters for VM.
+StratoVirt supports to launch PE or bzImage (only x86_64) format linux kernel 4.19 and can also set kernel parameters for VM.

 This allows you to give a path to linux kernel, the path can be either absolute path or relative path.